Atrocious (film): Plot

+Production

+The film, in its entirety, was shot in Spain.
+The filming locations included Cunit, Sitges, and Vilanova i la Geltrú.

 Reception

 The film has received mixed reviews, with Rotten Tomatoes listing 18 reviews, 56% of which are favorable.
-Bill Gibron of PopMatters gave it seven of ten stars, concluding: "Thankfully, writer/director Fernando Barreda Luna knows enough about building suspense to overcome the movie's many shortcomings."
+Bill Gibron of PopMatters gave it seven out of ten stars, concluding: "Thankfully, writer/director Fernando Barreda Luna knows enough about building suspense to overcome the movie's many shortcomings."